PySpice-org/PySpice/doc/sphinx/source/examples/transmission-lines/index.rst

 ====================
  Transmission Lines
 ====================
-This section has 1 example.
+This section has 1 examples.

 .. toctree::
   :maxdepth: 1

-  time_delay.rst
+  time-delay.rst